AdorableJiang/libtorch_test/README.md

     ./libtorch_test

-If everything goes well, you should see out put like
+If everything goes well, you should see output like

     LibTorch version: 1.11.0